roudox/moonraker/README.md

 });
 ```

-Each page has a url, some elements and any convenient methods that may be required.
-Like the home page example, urls should be relative to your 'baseUrl' set in the config, but 'external' pages can also be used by using the full url.
+Each page has a url, some elements and any convenient methods that you may require.
+Like the home page example above, urls should be relative to your 'baseUrl' set in the config, but 'external' pages can also be used by using the full url.

 Elements are found by css selector and return a selenium web-element which can be interacted with as [per usual](https://code.google.com/p/selenium/wiki/WebDriverJs).